 In emergency situations you can call 112 directly (without the international code for Turkey +90) on your mobile phone 7/24.
 There is always someone available who can speak foreign languages.
 They can redirect you to other services (police…).
 If you are in Istanbul, Antalya or Fethiye you can call 179 too.
 It’s a special line for tourists.
 They have English, German, French and Russian special educated people.
 They can redirect you too.
 And finally, you can call the police line on 155.
 But they may not always have foreign language speaking people available.

-The Tourist Police are situated on the road leading up to Sultan Ahmed Square where the tram goes.
-Here in the background you can see the minaret of Hagia Sophia
+The Tourist Police are situated on the tram road.
+Here in the background you can see the minarets of the Blue Mosque

 It Pays to Shop Around.